ayubmalik/cleanprops/README.md

-# cleanprops
+# props
-Simple Go program to find unused properties within a project's source files.
+Go utils to find manage properties within a project's source files.

 The input properties file should be in Java key value format